slinares03/sdai-ic-d4-2-class-selectors/README.md

 8. [ ] **Task 8:** Save your changes and refresh the browser to see the combined styles.
 9. [ ] **Task 9:** Discuss how combining multiple classes enhances the flexibility and modularity of your CSS.
 10. [ ] **Task 10:** Troubleshoot and demonstrate using GitHub Copilot for suggestions and corrections.

+🌟 **Congratulations!
+You have successfully completed the exercise.** 🌟